Conjugated microporous polymer

 Conjugated microporous polymers (CMPs) are a sub-class of porous materials that are related to structures such as zeolites, metal-organic frameworks, and covalent organic frameworks, but are amorphous in nature, rather than crystalline.
 CMPs are also a sub-class of conjugated polymers and possess many of the same properties such as conductivity, mechanical rigidity, and insolubility.
-CMPs are created through the linking of building blocks in a π-conjugated fashion and possess 3-D networks.
+CMPs are created through the linking of building blocks in a π-conjugated fashion and possess 3D networks.
 Conjugation extends through the system of CMPs and lends conductive properties to CMPs.
 Building blocks of CMPs are attractive in that the blocks possess broad diversity in the π units that can be used and allow for tuning and optimization of the skeleton and subsequently the properties of CMPs.
 Most building blocks have rigid components such as alkynes that cause the microporosity.
 CMPs have applications in gas storage, heterogeneous catalysis, light emitting, light harvesting, and electric energy storage.